Francoist Spain: Francoism

-While the regime evolved along with its protracted history, the primitive essence of it remained, underpinned by the legal concentration of all powers into a single person, Francisco Franco, "Caudillo of Spain by the Grace of God", embodying national sovereignty and "only responsible before God and History.
+While the regime evolved along with its protracted history, its primitive essence remained, underpinned by the legal concentration of all powers into a single person, Francisco Franco, "Caudillo of Spain by the Grace of God", embodying national sovereignty and "only responsible before God and History".

 The consistent points in Francoism included above all authoritarianism, anti-Communism, Spanish nationalism, national Catholicism, monarchism, militarism, national conservatism, anti-Masonry, anti-Catalanism, pan-Hispanism, and anti-liberalism—some authors also include integralism.
-Stanley Payne, a scholar of Spain notes that "scarcely any of the serious historians and analysts of Franco consider the generalissimo to be a core fascist".
-According to historian Walter Laqueur "during the Civil War, Spanish fascists were forced to subordinate their activities to the nationalist cause.
-At the helm were military leaders such as General Francisco Franco, who were conservatives in all essential respects.
-When the civil war ended, Franco was so deeply entrenched that the Falange stood no chance; in this strongly authoritarian regime, there was no room for political opposition.
-The Falange became junior partners in the government and, as such, they had to accept responsibility for the regime's policy without being able to shape it substantially".
+Stanley Payne, a scholar of Spain, notes that "scarcely any of the serious historians and analysts of Franco consider the generalissimo to be a core fascist", and Paul Preston agrees that Franco's personal beliefs were not fascist but rather "deeply conservative", while Richard Griffiths argues that such distinction between conservatism and fascism would not be understood by Franco himself or his contemporaries.
+Still, such scholars as Preston and Julián Casanova define the regime as belonging to the family of European fascism.
+The regime has also been described as a traditional military dictatorship, as a personalist dictatorship "tinged with fascist elements in its repressive aparatus", the only constants of which were its anti-democratic nature and Franco as head of state, or as a regime which underwent fascisation without reaching the point of becoming a fascist regime.
 The United Nations Security Council voted in 1946 to deny the Franco regime recognition until it developed a more representative government.